Every season of fatherhood asks something different of us.

 Covers your program expenses. $1,500 goes directly to the Walk Together Fund, sponsoring a father who couldn't otherwise join.

-Duncan is a minimalist backpacking educator and executive leadership coach.
-He has led wilderness experiences for over 16 years and founded Off Trail On Track, a nonprofit backpacking academy.
-He is a CoActive-trained coach with over 1000 hours of experience coaching boards, executives, and teams.
+Duncan is a minimalist backpacking educator and CoActive-trained leadership coach with over 16 years leading wilderness experiences.
+He founded Off Trail On Track, a nonprofit backpacking academy, and brings over 1000 coaching hours with executives, boards, and teams.

 Less belongings.
 More belonging.